NicoTerabyte/neovim_learning/README.md

 Neovim not only needs to know how to make lsp works, but it needs to understand how they run as well.
 This can be achieved with **capabilities**

+## The journey through the learning of neovim knowledge

+I learned just now how to move between more files in neovim, basically you do the command :Ex and so you will be put in the file explorer of neovim, for a simple and easy fined and switcher for files we have the telescope plugins that by itself when triggered with the ":Telescope" command we search for "find files" in it an then move around our working environment.
+This is one of the other possible examples that we could find on the internet possibly.

 # little tmux reference for my mental sanity
 ctrl + b w (makes you see the windows that are actually active)